sofiawallq/awesome_aussies/README.md

 + I decided to name it ”menu” in the drop down version on smaller devices, basically because of the fact that everybody is familiar with the term and what they use a menu for.

-+ The backgroundcolor for the navigation bar is picked from the header image so that they harmonize with each other.
++ The background color for the navigation bar is picked from the header image so that they harmonize with each other.